ricekab/sqlalchemy-seeder/docs/usage.rst

 Basic seeder
 ------------
-If you only need to create an object using a simple field->value mapping you can do so with the :class:`~seeder.basic_seeder.BasicSeeder` methods.
+If you only need to create an object using a simple field->value mapping you can do so with the :class:`~sqlalchemyseeder.basic_seeder.BasicSeeder` methods.

 Resolving seeder
 ----------------
-Once you want to be able to reference other entities you'll need to use a :class:`~seeder.resolving_seeder.ResolvingSeeder`.
+Once you want to be able to reference other entities you'll need to use a :class:`~sqlalchemyseeder.resolving_seeder.ResolvingSeeder`.
 This allows for entity attributes to point to other entities (in case of relationships) or reference another entity's field (for foreign keys or attributes).